autonomous-waverunner/follow-the-leader/code/LC/ReadMe.md

  using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 Note however, that arduino IDE has to be [configured](https://github.com/esp8266/Arduino) to work with esp8266 devices.

-It is important to note that the code configures the device to generate its own local wifi network running with SSID "Follow the leader" on a default IP-Address of 192.168.1.1.
+It is important to note that the code configures the device to generate its own local wifi network running with SSID **"Follow the leader"** on a default IP-Address of **192.168.1.1**.
 It also activates the WebServer and WebSockets Server running on ports 80 and 81 respectively.

 Communication with the system crosses over via websockets via a web browser or any other tool with websockets capability.
 The data is then sent forward the **Nucleo-F303** which redirects the parameters towards the radio link to be sent over the air.